 👣 Viewpoints are a must on your trip to Tallinn!
 There are several of them and some more crowded than others.
 They are located on top of the hills overlooking the Old Town.
 When you pass a narrow street of amber shops there is a very popular viewpoint that has an excellent view to the city (Kohtu 5).
 I would highly recommend to also continue your journey past that one since there is another good spot coming just after a few minutes walk.
 The Patkuli Viewing Platform is usually not so crowded and it also offers a view to the Baltic Sea.
 There’s also a staircase from Patkuli that will take you back down from the hill in case you don’t want to backtrack your way on the rocky roads.

-👣 I’m sad to inform you that the best museum I have EVER been to has been closed.
-Patarei Sea Fortress Museum was the gem of Tallinn and unfortunately they have been forced to close the museum for now.
+👣 I’m glad to inform you that the best museum I have EVER been to has been reopened in 2019.
+Patarei Sea Fortress Museum is the gem of Tallinn but they were forced to close the museum for the years of 2017-2018.
 Patarei fortress was built in 1840 but it was used as a prison from 1920 until 2002.
-It was the most interesting place to visit in Tallinn!
-The discussion is still ongoing what will happen to the fortress and what will be the future use for it.
-For now I can only suggest to walk the coastline towards the fortress since you will have cool places to see on the way.
-If you want to I assume it’s possible to see the fortress from the outside.
-I’m really hoping for the fortress to be reopened SOON.
-Estonians did a huge mistake for closing it.
-Closing it is a huge misfortune for the local tourism.
+It is the most interesting place to visit in Tallinn!
+The discussion took place during the years of 2017-2018 what will happen to the fortress and what will be the future use for it.
+I’m excited that they were able to reopen it for the public!
+I suggest you walk along the coastline to the fortress since you will have cool places to see on the way.
+When you enter the fortress it is like going back in time.
+It feels like the ghosts of the past are still wandering around the corridors of the Patarei Sea Fortress.
+It’s a place not to miss on your trip to Tallinn!

 👣 Shopping shopping!
 If you want to go shopping in Tallinn you can stay in the center since most of the shops can be found there.
 If the weather is really poor you can head to Rocca Al Mare shopping center.
 There is a large variety of shops available.
 Personally I prefer shopping in the center because there are better restaurants available if I get hungry while shopping.